firasm/conferencekit/_sources/content/chapter02_pre/venue.md

 Food, drink and entertainment are integral to the social and networking opportunities of any event.
 It should not be difficult to accommodate dietary needs if attendee information is gathered early in the process.
 There are a range of reasons why someone might have dietrary restrictions such as religion/faith, pregnancy, disability, etc. See the suggested considerations below created by the University of Oxford's School of Geography and the Environment (https://reachwater.org.uk/wp-content/uploads/2019/05/2019_05_22_Inclusive-Conference-Guide-1.pdf)
 - Collect information early about dietary needs and preferences (e.g. during the registration).
-- People with specific mobility or sight impairments might need additional support during breaks, for instance to carry plates of food and drinks.
+- People with specific mobility or reduced vision might need additional support during breaks, for instance to carry plates of food and drinks.
 - If you are not providing meals or snacks, create a list of restaurants close to the venue that provide vegetarian/vegan/ kosher/gluten-free food, or other options.
 - If you are providing a buffet lunch, ensure that dishes/ingredients, or at least allergens, are clearly labelled.